orthanc-mirrors/orthanc-book/Sphinx/source/plugins/transfers.rst

-      "Threads" : 6,             // Number of worker threads for one transfer "BucketSize" : 4096,       // Optimal size for a bucket (in KB) "CacheSize" : 128,         // Size of the memory cache to process DICOM files (in MB) "MaxPushTransactions" : 4  // Maximum number of simultaneous receptions in push mode }
+      "Threads" : 6,             // Number of worker threads for one transfer "BucketSize" : 4096,       // Optimal size for a bucket (in KB) "CacheSize" : 128,         // Size of the memory cache to process DICOM files (in MB) "MaxPushTransactions" : 4, // Maximum number of simultaneous receptions in push mode "MaxHttpRetries" : 0       // Maximum number of HTTP retries for one bucket }
   }